WYCodeBook/WYCodeBook.github.io/_posts/2018-08-15-introduction-to-github.markdown

 How to review notifications for the repositories you're watching:

-  1. Click your profile icon
+  Step 1.
+Click your profile icon

-  2. Click Settings
+  Step 2.
+Click Settings

-  3. Click Notification from the menu on the left
+  Step 3.
+Click Notification from the menu on the left

-  4. Click on the repositories you’re watching link
+  Step 4.
+Click on the repositories you’re watching link

-  5. Select the Watching tab
+  Step 5.
+Select the Watching tab

-  6. Click the Unwatch button to disable notifications, or Watch to enable them
+  Step 6.
+Click the Unwatch button to disable notifications, or Watch to enable them

 ▶️ [Notification Video](https://www.youtube.com/watch?v=ocQldxF7fMY)